bbe2/instructor.brian/README.md

 ![festooning](https://user-images.githubusercontent.com/59778456/235022589-fbb23ebb-d35f-4533-b767-491e1414c652.PNG)

 Designer of applied organic structures and code to facilitate active/interactive learning structures.
-**goal:** enabling adaptability and sustainabilty in unviersity student computer scientist students.
+**goal:** enable university student computer scientists with adaptability and sustainabilty in an era of feasible AI replacement.

 -thank you for evaluating my substance to irencially serve in your computer science department. ~brian